tommy539/Data-Science-Project/Flight satisfactory study/readme.md

 Data exploration and visualisation with R-shiny dashboard

-This project is investigating the current air services situation, in terms of:
+This project investigates the current air services situation, in terms of:

 1. Rating of airlines and airports from passengers around the world